Facial Masculinization Surgery Los Angeles – FMS LA

 Contact us today to schedule a consultation.

-Surgical procedures
+Surgical procedures for FMS

-Forehead augmentation
+Forehead Augmentation

 Women commonly have a softer brow with a smoother transition from the forehead to the eyes.
 Augmentation of the forehead produces a stronger, more masculine brow for forehead masculinization.